ryanatkn/svelte-snake-sports/README.md

 ## what

 In 2016 I wrote a tiny [`snake-game`](https://ryanatkn.github.io/snake-game) for an interview in React.
-Today I use Svelte instead and I continue to enjoy games of [Snake](https://en.wikipedia.org/wiki/Snake_game) for thinking through frontend development patterns.
+Today I use Svelte instead and I continue to enjoy [Snake](https://en.wikipedia.org/wiki/Snake_game) for thinking through frontend development patterns.
-This project started as <a href="https://ryanatkn.github.io/svelte-snake-sports/classsic">a port</a> of that small React codebase to my current Svelte patterns and it's growing from there.
+This project started as <a href="https://ryanatkn.github.io/svelte-snake-sports/classsic">a port</a> of the React version to my current Svelte patterns and it's growing from there.

 This project plans to make many distinct versions of Snake in Svelte that are